 Bulk Resize Media automatically resizes huge image uploads and makes sure the maximum upload size is respected for all uploaded images.

 Media files often make up a large chunk of any WordPress site.
-With media plugins you can improve the native media manager.
-From enhancing the WordPress media manager through taxonomies and other features over integrating external media to full-fledged download managers and image optimizers, there are a many plugins to make your life as a WordPress admins easier.
+With media plugins, you can improve the native media manager.
+From enhancing the WordPress media manager through taxonomies and other features over integrating external media to full-fledged download managers and image optimizers, there are many plugins to make your life as a WordPress admins easier.
 Just take your pick from the list above.

 Let me know what is your favorite WordPress media plugin?